What is Computer Hardware?

 Storage Devices also consist of other drives such as:

-- CD-R/RW Drive - This drive allows you to record and rewrite data.
+• CD-R/RW Drive - Although no longer popular, this drive enabled you to record and re-write audio and data to CD-ROMS.
 A 700MB CD-R/RW holds approximately 486 times the amount of data on a floppy disk.
 Music CDs can be played on your CD-R/RW Drive.
+Look here to view some CD/DVD Drives.

-- Tape Drive - This has an extremely large storage capacity and is usually used for data backup.
+• Tape Drive - This computer hardware has an extremely large storage capacity and is used for data backup.
+Click here to view some tape drives.

 Input Devices: